 STEP 2.
 If the Step 1 response is not satisfactory, or a response has not been received by the Association within fifteen (15) calendar days of the Step 1 Meeting, the Association shall have fifteen (15) calendar days after the Commonwealth's response is received or due, to appeal the decision by filing its grievance with the Joint Pennsylvania State Committee (Committee).
-Such submission shall be made in writing, and shall be filed in accordance with the established procedures with the Office of Administration, Bureau of Labor Relations (OA-BLR) in accordance with the established procedures.
-Failure of the Association to submit grievances to the Committee within the fifteen (15) calendar day appeal period specified above, shall be cause for the Commonwealth to consider the grievance withdrawn.
+Such submission shall be made in writing and shall be filed in accordance with the established procedures with the Office of Administration, Bureau of Employee Relations (OA-BER) in accordance with the fifteen (15) calendar day appeal period specified above, shall be cause for the Commonwealth to consider the grievance withdrawn.

-When such filing (docketing) occurs, the docketing agent for the Committee (OA-BLR) will furnish official notice confirming the docketing of all cases scheduled to be heard by the Committee, along with the date, place, and time of the scheduled meeting to: the Office of Administration (Bureau of Labor Relations), the affected agency, and the Association's Mechanicsburg office.
+When such filing (docketing) occurs, the docketing agent for the Committee (OA-BER) will furnish official notice confirming the docketing of all cases scheduled to be heard by the Committee, along with the date, place, and time of the scheduled meeting to: the Office of Administration (Bureau of Employee Relations), the affected agency, and the Association's Mechanicsburg office.